-We understand that as a business owner, it is your number one goal to get your business back up and moving forward as quickly as possible.
+We understand that as a business owner, it is your number one goal to get your business back up and running as quickly as possible.

 In Case Of Business Interruption or Property Damage:

 As soon as practicable after suffering business interruption or commercial property damage, do as follows:

 Use your best efforts to make temporary repairs so that the condition doesn't get worse.
 This will prevent the insurance company from later claiming that your claim losses are the result of your failure to mitigate your damages.
 For example, if you have a roof leak due to a storm, hire a roofer to put a tarp over the leak area.
 Try not to pay the repairman in cash for the temporary repairs and if you do have to pay in cash, get a receipt and his name and contact information.
 Submit the temporary repair receipts to your insurance company for payment.

 Document, Document, and Document

 Taking appropriate action right after the loss will help to properly present your claim for maximum results.
 It is very important that all business losses are identified and documented such as to quantify and report to the insurance company all business interruption losses.

 Here are some additional documentation tips: Take pictures of all affected areas.
 Take video, if you can, of all affected areas.
 Hold on to any receipts and estimates for repairs.
 Get the contact information for any contractors that come to your place of business to give you estimates.
 Do not throw out any correspondence or documents that are sent to you by your insurance company.
 If you are mailing anything to your insurance company do it by certified mail, return receipt requested, and make copies of whatever you are sending for your records.
 Keep a journal of all your communications with your insurance company.
 If you become aware of any witnesses that have knowledge of any aspect of your claim, record their name and contact information.
-Don't throw out any of the business damaged property items from your business.
+Don't throw out any of the business damaged property items.